 Your application does not have to include a separate sustainability plan.
-However, all applicants must address the sustainability of their project-which includes ensuring long-term access to project data and outcomes-in their narrative.
-Sustainability may be defined in many different ways (to incorporate, for example, financial, technical, and institutional sustainability), depending on the nature of the project.
+However, all applicants must address the sustainability of their project - which includes ensuring long-term access to project data and outcomes - in their narrative.
+Sustainability may be defined in many ways (to incorporate, for example, financial, technical, and institutional sustainability), depending on the nature of the project.
 You may find it helpful to formulate your discussion of sustainability as a data management plan.
-You can find information about the data management plans required by the NEH Office of Digital Humanities for some of its grant programs here.
-You must include critical information regarding sustainability in the narrative; you may also include a data management plan as an appendix in Attachment 10: Additional supporting documentation.
-Regardless of the nature of your project, NEH recommends coordinating with a preservation specialist, such as your institutional librarian or archivist or an outside consultant.
+You must include critical information regarding sustainability in the narrative; you may also include a data management plan as an appendix in Attachment 9: Additional supporting documentation.
+Regardless of the nature of your project, NEH recommends coordinating with a preservation specialist, such as your institutional librarian, archivist, or an outside consultant.